CLAIR-LAB-TECHNION/multi-taxi/README.md

 </p>

-`multi_taxi` is a highly configurable multi-agent environment, based on [gym](https://www.gymlibrary.ml/)'s [Taxi environment](https://www.gymlibrary.ml/environments/toy_text/taxi/), that adheres to the [PettingZoo](https://www.pettingzoo.ml/) API.
+`multi_taxi` is a highly configurable multi-agent environment, based on [gym](https://www.gymlibrary.ml/)'s [taxi environment](https://www.gymlibrary.ml/environments/toy_text/taxi/), that adheres to the [PettingZoo](https://www.pettingzoo.ml/) API.
 Some configurations include:
 1. the number of taxis and passengers in the environment (limited to the size of the map)
 2. the domain map itself